Départ

-Départ is an album by British jazz trio Azimuth, whose members were vocalist Norma Winstone, pianist John Taylor, and trumpeter Kenny Wheeler.
-It was recorded in December 1979 at Talent Studios in Oslo, and was released in 1980 by ECM.
-On the album, the group is joined by guitarist Ralph Towner.
+Départ is an album by British jazz trio Azimuth with American jazz guitarist Ralph Towner, recorded in December 1979 and released on ECM the following year.
+The trio features trumpeter Kenny Wheeler, vocalist Norma Winstone and pianist John Taylor, joined by guitarist Ralph Towner.

 Reception

 The authors of the Penguin Guide to Jazz Recordings called Towner "an ideal guest," and wrote: "Much as he does on Weather Report's I Sing the Body Electric, Towner sounds as if he comes from outside the basic conception of the group, but with a genuine understanding and appreciation of what it's all about.
 His contribution is perhaps most emphatic on 'Arrivée'... linking the whole disc into a continuous suite."

 Writing for Between Sound and Space, Tyran Grillo described the album as "Azimuth's most fully realized effort, through which the project honed its sound to an art," and noted: "Winstone's overdubs visualize gossamer veils of more distant storms, while Wheeler's soulful trumpet shines like the sun beyond them...
-The brief addition of Tower heightens their collective sound, even as it tethers them to the earth."
+The brief addition of Towner heightens their collective sound, even as it tethers them to the earth."